nfrgosselin/design-system/docs/guides/index.md

 ### Design Patterns

-- [Icon Usage](../patterns/icon-usage.md) - Comprehensive guide for using icons in various contexts
+- [Icon Usage](./patterns/icon-usage.md) - Comprehensive guide for using icons in various contexts
 - More pattern guides coming soon...

 ## Additional Resources

+- [Styling Guide](./styles.md) - How to set up CSS, fonts, and theming
 - [VERSIONING.md](../../VERSIONING.md) - Guidelines for semantic versioning
 - [MAINTENANCE.md](../../MAINTENANCE.md) - Checklist for maintaining the design system
 - [CONTRIBUTING.md](../../CONTRIBUTING.md) - Guidelines for contributing to the project